Botmasher/udacity-oauth/2-google-signin.md

 ```
 # create flow obj from json client id, client secret and other OAuth2 params
 # This json-formatted file stores client id, client secret and other Oauth params
-# For G, these are params we got w created app in console.developers.google.com,
+# For G, these are params we got with created app in console.developers.google.com,
 # and the JSON file is the client secret file dl under that app at that G acct
 from oauth2client.client import flow_from_clientsecrets